Gordon Chesney Wilson: Marriage

-Wilson's first military service was as part of the militia.
-He became a lieutenant in the 3rd Battalion, Oxfordshire Light Infantry, on 17 January 1885.
+Wilson's first military service was in the part-time militia.
+He became a lieutenant in the 3rd (Royal Bucks Militia) Battalion, Oxfordshire Light Infantry, on 17 January 1885.
 He transferred to the 3rd and 4th Battalions, the Duke of Wellington's (West Riding Regiment), on 25 June of the same year.
 Wilson then joined the regular British Army as a second lieutenant on 4 May 1887, replacing a dead subaltern in the Royal Horse Guards (Blues).
 He was promoted to lieutenant on 5 December 1888.
 Soon after this promotion Wilson met Lady Sarah Spencer-Churchill, the youngest daughter of John Spencer-Churchill, 7th Duke of Marlborough, through her sister Lady Fanny who his parents were friends with.
 Encouraged by Lady Randolph Churchill, Wilson and Sarah began to court.
 Ignoring the social disparity between their two families, Wilson proposed to and was accepted by her.

 The couple were married on 21 November 1891 by Edward White Benson, the Archbishop of Canterbury, at St George's, Hanover Square.
 The wedding was a star-studded affair that included Edward, Prince of Wales and George, Duke of Cambridge, and was widely publicised.
 Wilson and Sarah would go on to have two sons; Randolph Gordon Wilson (1893–1956) and Adam Spencer Wilson (1894–1905).
 Wilson continued in the army after his marriage; despite his relatively lowly position, the historian Brian Roberts writes that the couple "lived like plutocrats".
 A professional and dedicated soldier, his only interest outside of his career was horseracing; notably one of his horses, Father O'Flynn, won the 1892 Grand National.
 After the wedding of Prince George, Duke of York, and Princess Mary of Teck on 6 July 1893, Wilson commanded the Travelling Escort that took the couple to their honeymoon at Sandringham House.
 He was promoted to captain on 21 November the following year, at the same time as which he is recorded as serving in the Sovereign's Escort.
 Roberts describes Wilson in this period, saying:

 Gordon...was an undistinguished, homely-looking man with a large, untidy walrus moustache which, despite his laughing eyes, gave him a somewhat gloomy look.
 For a military man he was surprisingly round-shouldered.